Car Revving On Its Own While Driving Or Stationary? Here’s Why

 Oxygen Sensor (Also Known As O2 Sensor Or Lambda Sensor)

 The oxygen sensor measures how much O2 is in the exhaust gases.
 Modern cars have two.
-One sits before the catalytic converter just after leaving the engine, and the other is placed after it.
+One sits before the catalytic converter just after leaving the engine, and the other is situated after it.

-The initial oxygen sensor works in conjunction with the EGR system.
+The primary oxygen sensor works in conjunction with the EGR system.
 The data it relays back to the ECU helps the car determine whether the mixture is too rich (too much fuel) or too lean (too much air).

 If the oxygen sensor stops working, the ECU could think it’s using too much air or fuel.
 Consequently, it might increase or decrease the gas or diesel injected into the chamber.
-This would cause the engine to accelerate unexpectedly.
+This would cause the engine to accelerate suddenly.

 Throttle Position Sensor (TPS)